zacanger/niddesa/text/generated-translations/cullaniddesa/22-chinese-google.md

 debatable friends,

-After knowing all the benefits, one should dispel doubts and walk alone like a rhino horn. "
+After knowing all the benefits, one should dispel doubts and walk alone like a rhinoceros horn. "

 145. The entertainment, joy, desire and pleasure in the world, without decoration, become a person without expectations,

-Those who        the decoration state has separated and the truth-speakers should walk alone like a rhino horn.
+Those who        the decoration state has separated and the truth-speakers should walk alone like a rhinoceros horn.

 "Entertainment, joy and desire in the world": ""Entertainment": There are two kinds of entertainment: physical entertainment and verbal entertainment...